Ultimate (Useful) Commodore 64 Upgrades and Mods List

 8-in-1 Kernal ROM Replacement

 So this one comes pre-programmed with alternate kernals, and you switch the “active” one with the little teeny rotary dial before booting up.
 This does require opening up the system and potentially de-soldering the existing kernal ROM chip so you can socket this one in.
 It also has a rotary switch with more positions than there are storage slots on the chip, so I’m not sure what’s up with that.
-Good cheap option if you don’t change kernals often, cannot be modified unless you have the programmer and adapter to hook it up (so no JiffyDOS).
+Good cheap option if you don’t change kernals often, cannot be modified unless you have the programmer and adapter to change the contents (so no JiffyDOS unless you add it yourself).
 Anyway, the ROMS that come pre-loaded are:

 0 – Original Kernal [901227-03]